RosettaCommons/documentation/rna-denovo-setup.md

 Application purpose
 ===========================================

-This code allow build-up of three-dimensional de novo models of RNAs of sizes up to ~300 nts, given secondary structure and experimental constraints, and some human curation of submodels along the build-up path.
+This code allows build-up of three-dimensional de novo models of RNAs of sizes up to ~300 nts, given secondary structure and experimental constraints, and some human curation of submodels along the build-up path.

 Algorithm
 =========

-This documentation page emphasizes the easy setup of multiple jobs that permit the assembly of large RNAs.
-Each of the 'sub-jobs' is a helix creation, a run with the FARFAR (fragment assembly of RNA with full-atom refinement) de novo modeling application, or with the RNA comparative modeling application [rna_thread|rna-thread].
+This documentation page emphasizes the setup of multiple jobs that together permit the modeling of complex RNA folds.
+Each of the 'sub-jobs' is either a helix creation, a RNA comparative modeling job [rna_thread|rna-thread], or a run with the FARFAR (fragment assembly of RNA with full-atom refinement) de novo modeling application.
 If desired, sub-models can be grafted together into bigger pieces.

-The input files, algorithm, etc. application are described [[here|rna denovo]], but a detailed understanding of those file formats is not necessary for modeling.
+The input files, algorithm, etc. for the FARFAR application are described separately [[here|rna denovo]], but a detailed understanding of those file formats is not necessary for modeling.

 Limitations